googlearchive/appengine-java-vm-guestbook-extras/README.md

 	$ mvn gcloud:run

-If this does not work, it is possible that boot2docker is not up or not correctly configured, or you did not install the Cloud SDK or it is not installed in the default location (under you home directory and the google-cloud-sdk/ directory).
+If this does not work, it is possible that you did not install the Cloud SDK or it is not installed in the default location (under you home directory and the google-cloud-sdk/ directory).
 You can tell Maven a different location by changing the pom.xml and using the gcloud_directory parameter:

        <plugin>
         <groupId>com.google.appengine</groupId>
         <artifactId>gcloud-maven-plugin</artifactId>
-        <version>2.0.9.74.v20150814</version>
+        <version>2.0.9.81.v20151008</version>
         <configuration>
           <gcloud_directory>/YOUR/OWN/GCLOUD/INSTALLATION/DIR</gcloud_directory>
           ...